swiftlang/swift-evolution/proposals/NNNN-lifetime-dependency.md

 ### Implicit Lifetime Dependencies

 The syntax above allows developers to explicitly annotate lifetime dependencies in their code.
 But because the possibilities are limited, we can usually allow the compiler to infer a suitable dependency.
-The detailed rules are below, but generally we require that the return type be nonescapable and that there be one “obvious” source for the dependency.
+The detailed rules are below, but generally we require that the return type be nonescapable and that there be an “obvious” source for the dependency.

+#### Self dependence

-In particular, we can infer a lifetime dependency on `self` for any method that returns a nonescapable value.
+We can infer a lifetime dependency on `self` for any method that returns a nonescapable value.
 As above, the details vary depending on whether `self` is escapable or nonescapable:

 ```swift
 struct NonescapableType: ~Escapable { ... }